mahmoudawny/mobile-flashcards/README.md

 ### Home View

 1- A list of Decks to choose from.
 Initially empty.
-2- Add new deck button.
+2- Add new deck button to add decks to native storage.

 ### Add Deck View